zeroheure/documentation-1/content/applications/hr/recruitment.rst

 Recruitment
 ===========

-Odoo keeps all job applicants organized with a pre-configured series of steps and stages that each applicant goes through.
+Odoo keeps all job applicants organized with a pre-configured series of steps, and stages that each applicant goes through.
 Each stage has a specific step(s) that should be performed.
 These range from scheduling a phone call, conducting an interview, to sending a job offer, just to name a few.
 This process is referred to as the 'applicant flow'.